+ 61 3 8616 0331

 Julian is a spatial economist using new data and technology to enhance how we understand and plan our future cities and regions.

-Julian is a spatial economist who has extensive experience in applying economic theories and econometric techniques to urban and regional issues to gain a better understanding of the dynamics of housing, transport, employment and the general economy.
-He has extensive experience in cost benefit analysis, feasibility assessment, impact assessment and forecasting.
+Julian applies economic theories and econometric techniques to urban and regional issues.
+He helps clients to better understand the dynamics of housing, transport, employment and the general economy through cost benefit analysis, feasibility assessment, impact assessment and forecasting.

 Julian believes in data-driven policy development to support efficient and sustainable communities and places.
 His aim is to work across a range of sectors to transfer ideas and understand the links between them.
 He sees new data and technology as essential to how we understand and plan our cities.

 Julian undertakes population, demographic and employment forecasting, spatial data analysis, and develops analytical (web) tools to inform policy and investment decisions.